ulixee/hero/website/docs/BasicInterfaces/SecretAgent.md

 After shutdown, the SecretAgent object is considered to be disposed and cannot be used again unless you call SecretAgent.prewarm() to reinitialize.

-Note: Because Chromium is launched when you call `start/new SecretAgent`, your NodeJS script cannot exit cleanly until `shutdown()` completes.
+Note: Because Chromium is launched when you call `prewarm/new SecretAgent()`, your NodeJS script cannot exit cleanly until `shutdown()` completes.

 ### SecretAgent.prewarm*(\[options])* {#prewarm}